-“Easy neighborhood hike with stair climb at the half mile mark for great cardio-vascular
+“Easy neighborhood trail with stair climb at the half-mile mark for a great cardiovascular workout.”

 — Chinmay Patel

 Pico Canyon Park has a combination of wilderness and suburban trail that is about 0.59 miles one-way length.
 Great for neighborhood running experience.